 One obvious example was how Abe joined forces in his early days with his good friend Shōichi Nakagawa — later to become chairman of the LDP’s Policy Research Council in the first Abe cabinet, but now deceased — to pressure NHK.
 The quasi-official TV station was asked to switch out a programme that took a critical stance over wartime Japan’s comfort women issue.
 Talking about “revising the constitution” at every turn, asserting that “we’ll never back down” when neighbouring Asian countries censured Japanese high officials for paying a formal visit to the Yasukuni Shrine — these were arguably all selling points for the hawkish Abe in his first term of office.

 The best demonstration of Abepolitics in its primal form, however, could perhaps be found in the first cabinet put together by Abe for the period from 2006 to 2007.

 ...his career closely revolved around two main themes: constitutional revision and reforming the laws on education.

 What did the ‘Thinking Group’ think about?

-On 15 December 2006, two bills were passed, one for revising the Basic Law on Education, and the other for elevating the Defence Agency to a full-fledged Ministry of Defence.
+On 15 December 2006, two bills were passed, one for revising the Basic Law on Education, and the other for elevating the Defense Agency to a full-fledged Ministry of Defense.

-On 9 January 2007, the Defence Agency officially became the Ministry of Defence.
+On 9 January 2007, the Defense Agency officially became the Ministry of Defense.